aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

+Clear PivotTable's data and formatting

+**Remarks**

-Clear PivotTable's data and formatting If this method is not called before you add or delete PivotField, Maybe the PivotTable data is not corrected
+If this method is not called before you add or delete PivotField, Maybe the PivotTable data is not corrected

 ### copyStyle(PivotTable pivotTable) {#copyStyle-com.aspose.cells.PivotTable-}
 ```